projectchrono/chrono/doxygen/documentation/manuals/chrono/collisions.md

 # Collision Surface Materials {#collision_materials}

 The contact between shapes is influenced by various properties of the material (friction, damping, cohesion, restitution, ...).
-These properties are specified for each shape, by providing either a \ref chrono::ChMaterialSurfaceNSC "ChMaterialSurfaceNSC" or \ref chrono::ChMaterialSurfaceSMC "ChMaterialSurfaceSMC" object to the *ChCollisionShape*.
+These properties are specified for each shape, by providing either a \ref chrono::ChContactMaterialNSC "ChContactMaterialNSC" or \ref chrono::ChContactMaterialSMC "ChContactMaterialSMC" object to the *ChCollisionShape*.

 Chrono can handle two different contact formulations - Non Smooth Contacts (**NSC**) and SMooth Contacts (**SMC**) - each of which requires different _surface material_ types as well as different \ref chrono::ChSystem "ChSystem" types (see [ChSystem manual](@ref manual_ChSystem)).

 <div class="ce-warning">
-When a body is copied (copy-constructed) or Cloned, what gets copied of the ChMaterialSurface is the pointer, not the object itself.
-This means that two copied bodies will share the same instance of ChMaterialSurface, meaning that any change on the material of an object is reflected also to all the copied ones.
+When a body is copied (copy-constructed) or Cloned, what gets copied of the ChContactMaterial is the pointer, not the object itself.
+This means that two copied bodies will share the same instance of ChContactMaterial, meaning that any change on the material of an object is reflected also to all the copied ones.
 </div>

 # Collision Tolerances {#collision_tolerances}